DavidBaldsiefen/splid-challenge/notes.md

 - idea: make ds gen always use fast compute, then just slice away unnecessary values! not ideal though, as it will cut away too much on one side
 - combine own localizer with heursitics classification
 - use class weight in localizer to penalize FN more than FP -> should improve recall (strong class imbalance)
-- there is no node for ending station keeping... can specific nodes only be followed by specific other nodes?